Be Psyched About Your Career, Life & Relationships

 I have a passion for developing and executing strategy, and driving change.
 This has led me to work in a variety of roles in Australia, UK, Netherlands and USA, largely focussing on the developments of emerging technologies in order to respond to the ever evolving role they play in our lives as individuals and as a society.

 In my role at Be Psyched I am responsible for the commercial management of the business, and sustainably growing and evolving our operations.
-I am quite excited by Be Psyched's success in securing government Advance Queensland innovation funding to develop a solution for addressing mobility challenges in allied health treatment, in partnership with CQ-University (more to come on that in 2017!).
+I am quite excited by Be Psyched's success in securing government Advance Queensland innovation funding to develop a solution for addressing mobility challenges in health treatment, in partnership with CQ-University.

 Away from Be Psyched I have a number of other roles in organisations and the community, including being a Director of House With No Steps, a Queensland Division Committee Member for Engineers Australia, Member of the Engineering Advisory Board at James Cook University, and Senior Network Strategy and Policy Engineer at Ergon Energy.